 Luckily, that man is still in possession of all 10 fingernails, because there's absolutely no need to give up rice.
 Brown rice is a nutritious, and versatile whole grain, one of my favorites to cook with.
 Let's take a deeper look at why you should think rice.

 WHOLE GRAIN // Brown rice is an intact whole grain, meaning it still has the germ and bran intact.
 That's where most of the vitamins, minerals and fiber is stored.
-Whole grains, like brown rice, are beneficial for weight control, blood sugar control, cholesterol lowering and are protective against certain types of cancer.
+Whole grains, like brown rice, are beneficial for blood sugar control, cholesterol lowering and are protective against certain types of cancer.